YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 ## Short History

-More than 99% of computer users use the QWERTY layout, bud did you know that the QWERTY layout was introduced in 1878?
+More than 99% of computer users use the QWERTY layout, but did you know that the QWERTY layout was introduced in 1878?
 <br/>
 <br/>
 Yes, it's not a typo.
 It's **1878**!
 The 19th century.